-Before you read on for a detailed 3 day itinerary in Dawson City & Tombstone Territorial Park, make sure to check out my Yukon Travel Guide.
+Before you read on for a detailed Dawson City Itinerary, make sure to check out my Yukon Travel Guide.

 Some links in this post are affiliate.
 If clicked, I may receive a small commission at no extra cost to you.

 How many days to spend in Dawson City, Yukon Territory

 Recommended length of stay if only spending time in Dawson City: 1-2 days

 Recommended length of stay if adding on Tombstone Territorial Park: 3-4+ days

 Driving to Dawson City